burakdoguu/spotify-wrapped/README.md

-You must have a spotify account. https://developer.spotify.com/dashboard/login go this link and login create a app
+You must have a spotify account\n https://developer.spotify.com/dashboard/login go this link and login create a app